 "After this I will pour out my spirit on all flesh, so that your sons and your daughters will prophesy, your old men will dream dreams and your young people will see visions."
 (Joel 3:1)

 With this gift of the Holy Spirit to the disciples, they spread in the world to prophesy and bring the word of Jesus in a myriad of languages.
 This situation can be compared to the Tower of Babel: men had sinned, and God punished them by confusing their languages.
 Here it is divine mercy that allows the disciples to speak in all the languages of the earth.
-There is a parallel between the Jewish Shavuot, when the Hebrews receive the Torah and therefore the divine word, and Pentecost when the disciples receive the holy spirit and the ability to spread the (new) divine word throughout the earth.
-Thus all the prophecies and events found in the Hebrew Bible become prefiguration to the new faith.
+There is also a parallel between the Jewish Shavuot, when the Hebrews receive the Torah and therefore the divine word, and Pentecost when the disciples receive the holy spirit and the ability to spread the (new) universal word throughout the earth.
+Thus all the prophecies and events found in the Hebrew Bible become prefigurations to the new faith.
 Notably, for example, the 12 Tribes become the 12 apostles.
 Or the prophecy of Ezekiel 36:26: "I will give you a new heart and I will inspire you with a new spirit".
 And many other parallels.

 Which sites to celebrate Pentecost?
 Head to Mont Sion for:

 - the Church of the Dormition, where both Pentecost and the eternal sleep of Mary, mother of Jesus, are venerated

-- the first church of Jerusalem (1st century), which Jacques, brother of Jesus, led: this site is closed to the public but can be visited with an official guide who would make the arrangement
+- the first church of Jerusalem (first century), which Jacques, brother of Jesus, led: this site is closed to the public but can be visited with an official guide who would make the arrangement

 I hope that reading this article will help you to see more clearly between the festivals that are celebrated by Jews and Christians respectively, between mid-May and mid-June according to the calendars.
 As usual, I recommend that visitors take a tour guide to these sites to better understand what is seen in the light of the holy scriptures.